huynhaaron/threees/README.md

 ## Threees

-### Background
+## Game summary

 [Threes](http://asherv.com/threes/) is designed by Asher Vollmer.
+The game is available to download on iOS [here](https://itunes.apple.com/us/app/threes/id779157948?mt=8).

 Threes is a numbers game in a 4 by 4 grid.
 You can merge the grid up, down, left and right.
-The cells merge and sum up if :
+The tiles merge and sum up if :

 1) The tiles are 1 & 2